rharbird/microbit-challenges/docs/source/basics/data_types.rst

 Data Types
 ***********

+In order to accurately capture various types of data, programming languages provide us with different data types to allow us to represent them properly.
-You will need different types of values to capture data (eg.: acceleration values from the accelerometer, counting the number of times a button was pressed).
-In order to do these things we need to be able to describe the data we want to use.
-Python and most other programming languages, recognise several data types including:
+Each case, whether it is gathering acceleration values from the accelerometer or counting the number of times a button was pressed, requires a different degree of precision, which is why Python and most other programming languages recognise several data types for representing values, including:

 * Integers: whole numbers ``42``
 * Floating point numbers: numbers that contain decimal points or for fractions ``3.1415``